0Jiahao/MAV_Real_Time_Trajectory_Generator/README.md

 # MAV_Trajectory_Planner
 A simulation setup for simple MAV trajectory planner.
+## Objectives
+The algorithm is able to perform real-time optimal trajectory planning and compute the corresponding control input.
+The generated trajectory should be trackable, which means the initial and the final MAV states as well as the limitation of pitch angle should be taken into consideration.
 ![](images/result.gif)
 ## Basic Structure
 Structure contains the position, the orientation and the speed on body frame.